Carreau/phd-dissertation/parts/part3.rst

 *****************
 ..
 2

-To reproduce the actin cortex and study the mechanics of actin structure emanating from it :ref:`we prepare polystyrene bead <bead_preparation>` of 4.3 µm diameter coated with a nucleation promoting factor.
-Theses bead are placed in the :ref:`ATP mix Buffer <atp_mix_buffer>` in presence of 25µm of Arp2/3 complex, 4µm of monomeric actin 20% fluorescent 12 µM of Profilin and a varying amount of Capping Protein. :ref:`Cf Material and Methods <m_et_m>`.
+To reproduce the actin cortex and study the mechanics of actin structures emanating from it :ref:`we prepare polystyrene beads <bead_preparation>` of 4.3 µm diameter coated with a nucleation promoting factor.
+Theses beads are placed in the :ref:`ATP mix buffer <atp_mix_buffer>` in presence of 25nm of Arp2/3 complex, 4µm of monomeric actin (20% fluorescently labeled) 12 µM profilin and a variable amount of Capping Protein. :ref:`Cf Material and Methods <m_et_m>`.
 These beads are referred to as actin-bead.

 These condition are chosen in order to grow a dense network on the surface of actin-bead as in :cite:`Kawska2012`.
-We place ourself at 25nM ATP and a varying amount of Capping Protein concentrating in order to cover condition where the dense gel that form on the actin-bead is able to accumulate sufficient stress to lead to symmetry breaking (CP between 15  and 35 nM ).
-We also investigate condition where the amount of Capping Protein is to low (< 15nM) or to high (>35 nM) to permit symmetry breaking.
+We place ourself at 25nM ATP and a varying amount of Capping Protein concentrating in order to cover condition where the dense gel that forms on the actin-bead is able to accumulate sufficient stress to lead to symmetry breaking (CP between 15  and 35 nM ).
+We also investigate conditions where the amount of Capping Protein is to low (< 15nM) or to high (>35 nM) to permit symmetry breaking.

 .. figure:: /figs/kawska-phase-diagram.png